Richard Doherty

-James Richard Doherty (born 19 May 1948), known as Richard Doherty, is a British military historian and author from County Londonderry, Northern Ireland.
+James Richard Doherty (born 19 May 1948), known as Richard Doherty, is a Northern Irish military historian and author from Derry in Northern Ireland.

-Educated at St. Columb's College, he has written more than twenty books about British and Irish military history ranging from the Williamite wars through to the Second World War.
+Educated at St. Columb's College in Derry, he has written more than twenty books about British and Irish military history ranging from the Williamite wars through to the Second World War.

 Doherty's father, J.J.
-Doherty, a native of County Tyrone and a British AA artillery gunner, served during the Second World War, as did four of Richard's uncles.
+Doherty, a native of County Tyrone and a British A.A. artillery gunner, served during the Second World War, as did four of Richard's uncles.
 J.J.
 Doherty died of cancer, a result of complications from wounds suffered during the war.
 His mother Anna Coyle, who also died of cancer, came from a nationalist background.
 His parents married at St Eugene's Cathedral, Derry.
-Richard Doherty was a Royal Ulster Constabulary reservist from 1972 to 1974 and also served in the Territorial Army.
-He resides in Prehen, County Londonderry.
+Richard Doherty was a Royal Ulster Constabulary (RUC) reservist from 1972 to 1974 and also served in the Territorial Army.
+He resides in Prehen in Derry.
 Richard Doherty was appointed High Sheriff of Londonderry City (2020-21).

 Doherty's most recent book, British Armoured Divisions and their Commanders, 1939-1945, is published by Pen and Sword Books.